Vyral/base-template/_posts/2018-06-27-how-can-an-escrow-repair-holdback-help-homebuyers-and-sellers.md

 {% include youtube.html %}

-Today we’re going to be talking about escrow repair holdbacks, what they are, and how they work.
+Today we’re going to talk about escrow repair holdbacks, what they are, and how they work.

 Sometimes in a mortgage transaction, a buyer will find something that will need to be fixed before closing.
 If a buyer or seller doesn’t have the funds, they might switch over to a renovation loan. **However, a renovation loan usually brings a higher interest rate and higher fees.**